wapacro/az-keyvault-php/README.md

 - Easy to use API<br>
   This library's API is simple and easy to understand.
 After some setup in Azure and a few lines of code you're good to go!
-- Works with Windows & Linux based App Service Plans
+- Works with Windows & Linux based App Service Plans and Virtual Machines

 ## How to use
 Get started in three simple steps!